techidaily/site-win11-tips/source/_posts/character-discovery-windows-11-pathway.md

  If you prefer a command-line interface, you can open the Character Map tool with PowerShell or Command Prompt.
 To do this, follow these steps:

-1. Run Command Prompt as an administrator (see[how to open the Command Prompt](https://www.makeuseof.com/windows-run-command-prompt-admin/) for instructions).
+1. Run Command Prompt as an administrator (see [how to open the Command Prompt](https://www.makeuseof.com/windows-run-command-prompt-admin/) for instructions).
 2. Type "charmap" in the Command Prompt or PowerShell window.
 ![Open Character Map by running Command line](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Open-Character-Map-by-running-Command-line.jpg)
 3. Now press the**Enter** key.
 The Character Map application will appear on your screen.